shanteacontrols/OpenDeck/README.md

 * Start-up routine LED switch time
 * Start-up routine pattern

-### Free pins
-* Reference board contains 4 unused pins, A, B, C and D. Each pin can be configured as input or output, resulting in extra button or LED row, except for pin C, which can only be configured as output.
-Configuring free pins can lead to maximum of 56 buttons or 64 LEDs, depending on configuration.

 ### Software features (enable/disable)
 * MIDI running status
 * Standard MIDI note off